No-Trade-No-Life/Yuan/README.md

 Here's why:

 - My trading strategy is secret.
 I am afraid someone illegally obtained the results.
-I can test and run it on trusted devices.
+I want to test and run it on trusted devices.
 - The historical data is highly reused and never updated anymore.
-I can download the data once and use it forever.
+I want to download the data once and use it forever.
 So the data should be free.
-- Most devices have installed browsers.
-I can work everywhere through a browser.
-Fast starting without installing Python or other prerequisites.
+- I want to work everywhere from any device.
+I don't want to install prerequisites (Python or any others) before starting my work.
+Most devices have installed browsers.
+So I want to use a browser to work.
 - The market is similar around the world.
-I can trade in any global market without changing any strategy code.
+I want to trade in any global market without changing any strategy code.
 Write once, and run everywhere.
 - Real-world trading is important.
 The trading system should be highly available.
-I can easily create and maintain ones.
+I want to create and maintain them easily.

 For more general usages: